Missouri voting guide: What to know about the 2022 election

 - In person at the county clerk’s office (find where that is here)

 - Request an application be mailed to you.
 Must be postmarked by the registration deadline.
+If you ask for a mail application, expect the blank form to arrive in three to five business days.

 Can I vote absentee if I’m not able to on Election Day?